vStone/puppet-accounts/README.md

 ## Usage

-The module will look in 3 different places for user specific information:
+The module will look in several different places for user specific information:

 * accounts::user_uids